ExecutionLLC/gen-bs/README.md

 # Running Web Server

-After all of that done without errors, use the following command to launch the frontend with WS:
+After all of that done without errors, use this command to launch web server:

     npm start

+Be sure to build the frontend or run it in development mode to be able to access the site.
+See the `frontend/README.md` for more information.

 # Running WebServer Tests